20 Best Movies Based on True Crime on Lifetime

 17. Oscar Pistorius: Blade Runner Killer (2017)

 In ‘Oscar Pistorius: Blade Runner Killer,’ audiences are taken on a harrowing journey through the life of the famed South African Paralympic champion whose legacy was tarnished by a shocking crime.
 Directed by Norman Stone, the film stars Andreas Damm as Pistorius and Toni Garrn as Reeva Steenkamp, his ill-fated girlfriend.
-The story unfolds the events of the fateful night when Pistorius fatally shot Steenkamp, asserting he mistook her for an intruder.
+The story unfolds the events of the fateful night of February 14, 2013, when Pistorius fatally shot Steenkamp, asserting he mistook her for an intruder.
 Through a detailed depiction of the ensuing trial and media storm, the movie provides an in-depth look at the dramatic rise and fall of a sports icon, highlighting the controversies of this high-profile case.
 You can watch ‘Oscar Pistorius: Blade Runner Killer’ here.

 16. A Killer Among Us (2012)